-Books are always good gift ideas of little ones.
-I’m not sure about your kid, but mine loves all of her Dr Seuss books.
+Books are always good gift ideas for little ones.
+I’m not sure about your kid, but mine loves all of her Dr. Seuss books.
 This book just might make it’s way into her basket this Easter.

 Bee received this for her first birthday and still absolutely loves it.
 I’m sure your toddler will, too!